8.2 The Seven Sins of Quantitative Investing

 Figure 8.7 illustrates the effect of outlier control in the design phase of a quintile portfolio with hourly cryptocurrency data.
 In this case, outliers are removed if they are larger than 5% (recall these are hourly returns).

-8.2.7 Sin #7: Asymmetric pattern and shorting cost
+8.2.7 Sin #7: Asymmetric Pattern and Shorting Cost

 In typical backtesting, analysts generally assume they can short any stocks at no cost or at the same level of cost.
 However, we need to be aware that borrowing cost can be prohibitively high for some stocks, while on other occasions, it could be impossible to locate the borrowing.
 For certain stocks, industries, or countries, there could also be government or exchange imposed rules that prohibit any shorting at all.
-Indeed, some countries do not allow short selling at all, while others limit its extent.42
+Indeed, some countries do not allow short selling at all, while others limit its extent.43

-For example, in the US market, during the 2008 global financial crisis period, borrowing costs sky-rocketed—some financial stocks were even banned from being shorted, reflected by higher percentages of expensive-to-borrow stocks during this episode.
+For example, in the US market, during the 2008 global financial crisis period borrowing costs sky-rocketed – some financial stocks were even banned from being shorted, reflected by higher percentages of expensive-to-borrow stocks during this episode.

 Interestingly, the effect of short availability not only affects backtests of portfolios that actually short sell but long positions may also suffer from the so-called “limited arbitrage” argument, by which arbitrageurs are prevented from immediately forcing prices to fair values.